philipbutcher/philipbutcher.github.io/_pages/about.md

 ---
 <br>
 Philip is an aspiring design engineer passionate about human-centered design thinking and sustainability.
-He has a diverse set of both technical and soft skills necessary for creative thinking and innovation, and extensive experience on both solo and group design projects for a variety of clients.
+He has a diverse set of both technical and soft skills necessary for creative thinking and innovation.
+He has extensive experience on both solo and group design projects for a variety of clients.

 ## Education